-The white grape variety is an interspecific new variety between (Amurensis x Vinifera) x Afus Ali.
-It contains genes of Vitis amurensis and Vitis vinifera.
-The hybrid was crossed in Hungary in 1960 by István Koleda and István Tamassy.
-She was a crossing partner in the new breeding Zlata.
-The medium to late-maturing vine is moderately resistant to botrytis.
-It produces acidic white wines with aromas of citrus fruits and apples, which are mainly used for sparkling wine production.
-It is cultivated in Hungary mainly in the Csongrád, Hajós-Baja and Kunság areas of the Hungarian Plain (Alföld).
-In 2010, a total of 1,211 hectares of vineyard area were declared (statistics Kym Anderson).
+The white grape variety is an interspecific new breeding between (Amurensis x Vinifera) x Afus Ali.
+It contains genes from Vitis amurensis and Vitis vinifera.
+The hybrid was crossed in 1960 in Hungary by István Koleda and István Tamassy.
+It was a crossing partner in the new variety Zlata.
+The medium to late ripening vine is moderately resistant to Botrytis.
+It produces acidic white wines with aromas of citrus fruits and apples, which are mainly used for sparkling wines.
+It is cultivated in Hungary in the areas of Csongrád, Hajós-Baja and Kunság in the Hungarian Great Plain (Alföld).
+In 2010, 974 hectares of vineyards were reported with a decreasing trend (Kym Anderson).

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller

 Dozent, Önologe und Weinbauberater, Bad Kreuznach